-The Audit Committee has considered whether the provision of Tax Fees as described above is compatible with maintaining Ernst & Young LLP's independence and has determined that such services for fiscal years 2021 and 2022 were compatible.
-All such services were approved by the Audit Committee pursuant to Rule 2-01 of Regulation S-X under the Exchange Act to the extent that rule was applicable.
+The Audit Committee has considered whether the provision of non-audit services as described above is compatible with maintaining Ernst & Young LLP's independence and has determined that such services for fiscal years 2022 and 2023 were compatible and were permissible under applicable independence rules.
+All such services were pre-approved by the Audit Committee pursuant to Rule 2-01 of Regulation S-X under the Exchange Act and in accordance with the pre-approval policy and procedures described above.